How Much Does It Cost to Live In Japan?

 |Apartment (3 bedrooms) in City Center||$1451.16|

 How Does the Average Person Spend Their Money in Japan?

-An average person living in Japan, spends most of their money on food, like in most countries – this the most common situation.
+An average person living in Japan spends most of their money on food, like in most countries – this is the most common situation.

 An average person also spends more money on sports activities than on utilities, which actually makes sense, since sports are through the roof in Japan!